scVENUS/PeekabooAV/index.md

 * It is able to detect: malware by its behavior, exploitation of zero days, and targeted attacks

 For news and announcements follow us on twitter [@peekabooAV](https://twitter.com/peekabooav).

+We can offer:
+* Support for peekaboo
+* Development of features
+* Setup of PeekabooAV system in your infrastructure
+* Help with anything related